Set up Office 365 file storage and sharing

 When you're done entering who you want to share with, select Send.
 The email is immediately sent to the people you invite.

 Office 365 includes a basic team site with some features to help you get started.
 Only the people in your business can access this internal website.

 Here's how you get to your team site:

-Go to office.com to sign in, and sign in with your user name and password.
+Go to the admin center, and sign in with your user name and password.

-On the Office 365 home screen, choose SharePoint and then choose your team site link on the left-hand navigation menu.
+From the App launcher, select SharePoint, then choose your team site link on the left-hand navigation menu.

 You'll see your team's home page.
 This page includes:

 The main page displays team News and Activity, such as new files added or recently edited.